A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Abstract

 \section{Abstract}

-Considerable attention has been paid for physiological signal-based emotion recognition in field of affective computing.
-For the reliability and user friendly acquisition, Electrodermal Activity (EDA) has great advantage in practical applications.
-However, the EDA-based emotion recognition with hundreds of subjects still lacks effective solution.
-In this paper, our work makes an attempt to fuse the subject individual EDA features and the external evoked music features.
-And we propose an end-to-end multimodal framework, the 1-dimensional residual temporal and channel attention network (RTCAN-1D).
-For EDA features, the novel convex optimization-based EDA (CvxEDA) method is applied to decompose EDA signals into pahsic and tonic signals for mining the dynamic and steady features.
-The channel-temporal attention mechanism for EDA-based emotion recognition is firstly involved to improve the temporal- and channel-wise representation.
-For music features, we process the music signal with the open source toolkit openSMILE to obtain external feature vectors.
-The individual emotion features from EDA signals and external emotion benchmarks from music significantly are fused in the classifing layers.
-We have conducted systematic comparisons with single EDA, single music and EDA-music fused inputs on three multimodal datasets (PMEmo, DEAP, AMIGOS) for 2-classes valance/arousal emotion recognition.
-Our proposed RTCAN-1D outperforms the existing state-of-the-art models, which also validate that our work provides an reliable and efficient solution for large scale emotion recognition.
-Our code has been released at https://github.com/guanghaoyin/RTCAN-1D.
+Considerable attention has been paid to physiological signal-based emotion recognition in the field of affective computing.
+For reliability and user-friendly acquisition, electrodermal activity (EDA) has a great advantage in practical applications.
+However, EDA-based emotion recognition with large-scale subjects is still a tough problem.
+The traditional well-designed classifiers with hand-crafted features produce poorer results because of their limited representation abilities.
+And the deep learning models with auto feature extraction suffer the overfitting drop-off because of large-scale individual differences.
+Since music has a strong correlation with human emotion, static music can be involved as the external benchmark to constrain various dynamic EDA signals.
+In this paper, we make an attempt by fusing the subject's individual EDA features and the external evoked music features.
+And we propose an end-to-end multimodal framework, the one-dimensional residual temporal and channel attention network (RTCAN-1D).
+For EDA features, the channel-temporal attention mechanism for EDA-based emotion recognition is first involved in mine the temporal and channel-wise dynamic and steady features.
+The comparisons with single EDA-based SOTA models on DEAP and AMIGOS datasets prove the effectiveness of RTCAN-1D to mine EDA features.
+For music features, we simply process the music signal with the open-source toolkit openSMILE to obtain external feature vectors.
+We conducted systematic and extensive evaluations.
+The experiments on the current largest music emotion dataset PMEmo validate that the fusion of EDA and music is a reliable and efficient solution for large-scale emotion recognition.